VisualComputing/nub/README.md

 }
 ```

-Some advantages of using nodes are:
+Some advantages of using _attached_ frames are:

-* Same as with frames, but traversing the hierarchy doesn't require any prior knowledge of it.
+* Same as with _detached_ frames, but traversing the hierarchy doesn't require any prior knowledge of it.
-* Nodes can exhibit [inverse kinematics](https://github.com/VisualComputing/framesjs/tree/processing/examples/ik) behavior.
+* Frames can exhibit [inverse kinematics](https://github.com/VisualComputing/framesjs/tree/processing/examples/ik) behavior.
-* Nodes can be manipulated interactively by overriding `interact(Event)`, e.g.,
+* Frames can be manipulated interactively by overriding `interact(Event)`, e.g.,
     ```java
     @Override
     public void interact(Event event) {